dotnet/vscode-csharp/debugger.md

 **.vscode/tasks.json**: Start with [this example](https://raw.githubusercontent.com/wiki/OmniSharp/omnisharp-vscode/ExampleCode/tasks.json) which configures VS Code to launch `dotnet build`.
 Update the `cwd` property if your project isn't in the root of the open folder.
 If you don't want to build from VS Code at all, you can skip this file.
 If you do this, you will need to comment out the `preLaunchTask` from .vscode/launch.json when you create it.

-**.vscode/launch.json**: When you want to start debugging, press the debugger play button (or hit `F5`) as you would normally do.
+**.vscode/launch.json**: When you want to start debugging, press the debugger play button (or press <kbd>F5</kbd>) as you would normally do.
 VS Code will provide a list of templates to select from.
 Pick ".NET Core" from this list and the edit the `program` property to indicate the path to the application dll or .NET Core host executable to launch.
 For example:

 	"configurations": [
 		{